nli2code/nli2code_IDEA/README.md

-# LibNLI_IDEA
+# nli2code_IDEA
-An IDEA plugin for LibNLI.
+An IDEA plugin for nli2code.